IRA Financial Blog

 Members of a Multi-Member LLC will benefit from the limited liability associated with an LLC as well as the benefit of a single level of tax and the flow-through of business losses.

 For tax purposes, a Multiple-Member LLC is treated as a partnership and is required to file a U.S. partnership tax return (Form 1065).
 If an LLC is characterized as a partnership for federal income tax purposes, the LLC’s earnings would not be subject to an entity-level tax; instead, they would “flow-through” to the members.
 Thus, earnings are taxed only once.
 In addition, LLC losses would “flow through” to the members and the members could deduct their ratable share of the losses generated.
-However, in the case of a self-directed IRA LLC, the owner of the LLC is a tax-exempt trust and, thus, does not pay income tax or can take advantage of losses.
+However, in the case of a Self-Directed IRA LLC, the owner of the LLC is a tax-exempt trust and, thus, does not pay income tax or have the ability to take advantage of losses.

 All states require a Multiple-Member LLC to file a respective state partnership return.
-Just like a single member LLC, all Multiple-Member LLC income and gains flow through to the members pro rata tax-free.
-In other words, just like a single member LLC, the LLC itself is not subject to income tax and all income and gains passthrough to the members for tax purposes.
+Just like a single-member LLC, all Multiple-Member LLC income and gains flow through to the members pro rata tax-free.
+In other words, the LLC is not subject to income tax and all income and gains pass through to the members for tax purposes.

 Related: Tax Treatment of a Self-Directed IRA LLC